 Mirrors create the illusion of more space

 When it comes to interior design, using mirrors to make a room look bigger is one of the oldest tricks in the book.
 But it’s also one of the most effective.
-In the bathroom, large mirrors have the bonus of being practical, as we use our bathrooms for pampering, grooming and getting ready each day.
+In the bathroom, large mirrors have the bonus of being practical, as we use our bathrooms for pampering, grooming, and getting ready each day.

 For a small bathroom, a large statement mirror provides a natural focal point to the room.
-Finding a mirror with a unique shape or an ornate surround is an easy way to add your personality into the design.
+Finding a mirror with a unique shape or an ornate surround is an easy way to add your personality to the design.
 You could even start with the mirror and find accessories to match.

 New flooring instantly lifts a room